vgteam/vg_wdl/README.md

 - *DV_IS_1_7_OR_NEWER*: Flag to use DeepVariant 1.7+ command line syntax and recommended flags.
 Must be true if providing a DV 1.7+ Docker image, and false if providing an older one.
 - *DV_NO_GPU_DOCKER*: Container image to use when running DeepVariant for steps that don't benefit from GPUs
 - *DV_GPU_DOCKER*: Container image to use when running DeepVariant for steps that benefit from GPUs
 - *SPLIT_READ_CORES*: Number of cores to use when splitting the reads into chunks.
 Default is 8.
+- *SPLIT_READ_MEM*: Memory, in GB, to use when splitting the reads into chunks.
+Default is 50.
 - *MAP_CORES*: Number of cores to use when mapping the reads.
 Default is 16.
 - *MAP_MEM*: Memory, in GB, to use when mapping the reads.
 Default is 120.
 - *CALL_CORES*: Number of cores to use when calling variants.
 Default is 8.
 - *CALL_MEM*: Memory, in GB, to use when calling variants.
 Default is 50.
 - *EVAL_MEM*: Memory, in GB, to use when evaluating variant calls.
 Default is 60.